 Virtual restaurants are new enough that you may see the term used to describe multiple innovations.
-In particular, people sometimes use the phrase interchangeably with “ghost kitchens.”
+In particular, people sometimes use the phrase interchangeably with 'ghost kitchens'.
 Although they’re similar, the 2 terms describe 2 slightly different ways of doing business:

 - Ghost kitchens, also referred to as commissary kitchens, are delivery-only restaurant brands that work out of a commercial kitchen space.
 Ghost kitchens don’t have a brick-and-mortar location open to customers.
 They operate only the kitchen side of a restaurant, without any of the in-person service elements.
-Restaurants with an existing brick-and-mortar location may use ghost kitchen facilities to expand their footprint within new or existing markets, while taking advantage of facility space that’s optimized for the delivery experience.
+Restaurants with an existing brick-and-mortar location may use ghost kitchen facilities to expand their footprint within new or existing markets, while taking advantage of facility space that’s optimised for the delivery experience.

 - Virtual restaurants are delivery-only restaurant brands that use an existing brick-and-mortar restaurant’s kitchen to create food for a second brand.
 Customers can still show up to the in-person side of the business, but they won’t see or be able to order from a menu for the virtual restaurant brand, just that of the original restaurant.
-Restaurants with an existing brick-and-mortar location may launch a virtual restaurant at that location to invest in new concepts, while taking advantage of their existing ingredients, space, and staff.
+Restaurants with an existing brick-and-mortar location may launch a virtual restaurant at that location to invest in new concepts, while taking advantage of their existing ingredients, space and staff.

 The main feature that ghost kitchens and virtual restaurants share is how customers experience them.
-They are both considered “dark kitchens,” which means people can place orders with them only online—either through a third-party delivery app or a restaurant’s website—and enjoy their food only by delivery.
+They are both considered 'dark kitchens', which means people can place orders with them only online — either through a third-party delivery app or a restaurant’s website — and enjoy their food only by delivery.